Varun Arora

 My most fundamental training is as a designer.
 I started doing digital design, web design, interaction design, information design, and usability design from a very young age.
 This background—coupled with being the author of a technical book ("Artificial Intelligence in Schools", Routledge 2021)—proves my ability to translate highly complex, technical concepts into accessible language for external audiences.
 I can seamlessly draft compelling case studies and market briefs that envision relationships between space, people, and technology.

-Past work experience
+Past work

 CEO, OpenCurriculum